 December can be a difficult time for many Londoners.
 If you live alone or a long way from relatives, you might feel particularly isolated.
 With the cost of living spiralling, you might be worried about spending money on gifts and going out.
 Or perhaps you’re feeling burned out after a busy year at work or anxious about dealing with difficult family issues over the holidays.

 Loneliness, money worries and other stresses won’t only affect older people this Christmas.
-A recent YouGov survey found that many adults across the UK are planning to cut back on social gatherings and Eden Project Communities noted recently that socialising is now regarded by many as a ‘luxury’ expense.
+A YouGov survey found that many adults across the UK are planning to cut back on social gatherings and Eden Project Communities reported that socialising is now regarded by many as a ‘luxury’ expense.

 At this challenging time, it’s important that you take care of yourself and take small steps to boost your mental wellbeing.
 Here, the Good Thinking team suggests 12 ways to do this, including creating small moments of connection and being kind to others.